View

 60+ hrs pro bono donation of time to work on a project to help the homeless and refugees yet to be released.

-70+ Hours for mentoring and teaching alone
+70+ hrs for mentoring and teaching.

-Our goal for 22/23 was 252 hrs and beat this by some way!
+(Our goal was 252 hrs and we beat this by some way!)

-Thought leadership
+Thought leadership and community

-Set-up an online community which has grown from 0 to 137 active designers supporting each other to accelerate their knowledge and understanding of sustainable design practices.
+Jo's continued work for Design Declares has helped grow the signatory list to over 1000 globally and facilitate the set up of a growing online community an online community which has grown from 0 to 137 active designers supporting each other to accelerate their knowledge and understanding of sustainable design practices.

 BusinessGreen - Sustainable Product Design